Search This Blog

 Releasing the Lawn Bowl: Grips

-Since the first day that I received instruction about lawn bowls I had been told that my middle finger should rest on the mid-point of the running surface because that long finger was the last part of my hand to contact my bowl as I released it onto the green.
+Since the first day that I received instruction about lawn bowls I had been told that my middle finger should rest on the mid-point of the running surface because that long finger is the last part of my hand to contact my bowl as I released it onto the green.
 So…. if I didn’t want it to tip a bit on its side, that finger needed to be centered on the bowl’s running surface.
 Well-- if I imagine a bowl resting with my fingers under it, supporting it, and then rolling off of them horizontally, this seems pretty clear and indeed that is roughly how a bowl is delivered using the palm grip.

-However, the most popular lawn bowling grips are variations of the claw grip, where the thumb, placed on the top side of the bowl, clamps down on the bowl which rests on your fingers so that, even if you turn your hand over, the bowl remains securely held.
+However, the more popular lawn bowling grips are variations of the claw grip, where the thumb, placed on the top side of the bowl, clamps down on the bowl which rests on your fingers so that, even if you turn your hand over, the bowl remains securely held.
 In these grips, your hand is often bent back at the wrist so that it is your thumb that is parallel with your forearm and the bowl hangs down from your fingers with your thumb in front and your fingers behind the bowl.
 I show a picture of this above.

 From this disposition, rather than rolling off your fingertips, the bowl's movement can be better described as falling a few millimeters from your ‘claw’ onto the green as you lower your whole body in the delivery motion.